 The CT Breast Health Initiative, Inc. was founded in 2004 as a 501(c)(3) non-profit organization.
 Our mission is to make a difference locally in the fight against breast cancer through education and research.
 Our desire is to find a cure for breast cancer in our lifetime.

 Connecticut is currently ranked 35th in the nation for breast cancer mortality and for a small state, this is a huge challenge.
 That’s why 100% of the money raised here in Connecticut stays in Connecticut.
 CT BHI has focused all of its considerable energy and resources on education and research, funding forward thinking programs that have yet to qualify for federal grants.
 And it’s all happening where it matters most – right here at home!

-To date, CT BHI has awarded over $1.8 million to fund important breast cancer research and education projects in Connecticut.
-Thus far, we have funded 20 researchers at various Connecticut hospitals.
+To date, CT BHI has awarded $2.3 million to fund important breast cancer research and education projects in Connecticut.
+Thus far, we have funded 20 researchers at various Connecticut hospitals and organizations.
 Six have reported on their progress at national meetings and one research project is patent pending.
 We strive each year to surpass this milestone with the help of our supporters, sponsors and fundraising events.

 Breast Cancer Survivors join together at the 2012 CT RACE IN THE PARK

 Our signature fundraising event is the CT RACE IN THE PARK, which takes place every year on the Saturday before Mother’s Day.
 Last year alone, over $500,000 was raised for breast cancer research.
 Every year, thousands join the RACE Day events in New Britain’s Walnut Hill Park.
 It’s a family tradition and a celebration of life.

 Each year in September, we hold the Howard H. Belkin Memorial Golf Tournament at Shuttle Meadow Country Club .In 8 years; the tournament has raised nearly $300,000 to fund breast cancer research projects.